z1shivam/flatten-go/README.md

 # Flatten Go

-A CLI tool to flatten complex data structures into a simple, human-readable format.
+A simple tool to collect all the files of a folder into one place.

 ## Installation